Pip descriptors

 Good morning

 I am not sure I will be much help, I also suffer with agoraphobia so I understand what you are experiencing.
 The question about mobility/following a journey means do you understand directions or the route of a journey if you was given.
 For example if you were given directions to go to a location you have never been to before could you follow the directions/route without any problems.
 If the answer is yes, you could state that you are only able to manage this with someone beside you on your journey not by yourself due to your fear of being outside alone.I hope this helps a little.
-Take care -
+Take care0 -

 I am not sure I will be much help, I also suffer with agoraphobia so I understand what you are experiencing.
 The question about mobility/following a journey means do you understand directions or the route of a journey if you was given.
 For example if you were given directions to go to a location you have never been to before could you follow the directions/route without any problems.
 If the answer is yes, you could state that you are only able to manage this with someone beside you on your journey not by yourself due to your fear of being outside alone.I hope this helps a little.
-Take care -
+Take care0 -

-busyMum16 said:im never alone doing the school run (got a baby who’s too young for school)
+I think they would pose this question to you:busyMum16 said:im never alone doing the school run (got a baby who’s too young for school)

 So what I understand (correct me if I’m wrong) That means I can’t follow the route of a familiar journey without another person because I have my child with me, or does the accompanying person have to be a career or over a certain age etc, or have I got it all wrong.